gcr07/Azure-AZ900/README.md

 En ingeniería, la redundancia en datos1 es la duplicación o re-escritura de información con la intención de aumentar la confiabilidad del sistema, generalmente en forma de respaldo de almacenamiento o prueba de fallas.

+## Azure Regional Pairs

+An Azure region is an area within a geography containing one or more datacenters.
+Each Azure region is paired with another region within the same geography (with the exception of Brazil South which is paired with a region outside its geography), together making a regional pair.